joao-arthur/funis-node/docs/maps/from-object.md

 function fromObject<T>(obj: plainObject<T>): Map<string | number, T>;
 ```

-Returns a new Map object with the same key-value pairs of the passed object.
+Returns a new Map instance with the same key-value pairs of the passed object.

 ## Example